TMS in Atlanta for Adults with Depression

 TMS Treatment for Depression: What to Expect

-If interested and clinically appropriate, the next step will be a one hour appointment with the psychiatrist to complete a psychiatric history.
+If interested and clinically appropriate, the next step will be a one-hour appointment with the psychiatrist to complete a psychiatric history and obtain the information needed to complete an insurance authorization.

-Then the first TMS session can be scheduled.
+After insurance has authorized the treatment or other financial arrangements have been made, the first TMS session can be scheduled.
 During each session, the patient is awake and alert.
-The patient sits in a comfortable reclining chair and wears a fabric cap on your head.
-The part of the machine that touches your head is called "the coil" and it will rest lightly on the top of your scalp.
-TMS is a noninvasive therapy for depression; there are no needles and no electrodes.
-The machine does not even touch your skin.
-During the first session, the psychiatrist will determine the best placement of the coil on your scalp and the optimal strength of the magnetic pulse to produce a response.
+The patient sits in a comfortable reclining chair and wears a fabric cap.
+The part of the machine that touches the head is called "the coil," and it will rest lightly on the top of the scalp.
+TMS is a non-invasive therapy for depression; there are no needles and no electrodes.
+During the first session, the psychiatrist will determine the best placement of the coil on the patient's scalp and the optimal strength of the magnetic pulse to produce a response.

-A typical course of TMS is about 30 sessions.
-You will come to Skyland Trail in the Brookhaven community of Atlanta, GA, five days a week (Monday-Friday) for about six weeks.
+A typical course of TMS is about 36 sessions.
+Patients come to Skyland Trail in the Brookhaven community of Atlanta, GA, five days a week (Monday-Friday) for about six weeks.
 Additional sessions may be scheduled as needed.

 What are the risks and side effects of TMS?
 Is TMS safe?

-Because there is a very small risk of seizure (less than 1%), you should discuss any history of seizures with the psychiatrist before beginning treatment.
+Because there is a very small risk of seizure (less than 1%), patients should discuss any history of seizures with the psychiatrist before beginning treatment.